jemygraw/goskills/README.md

 # Run a skill using the runner
 ./goskills run "create a react component for a todo app"

+# Run a skill using the the specified skill
+ goskills run "calculate sin(radians(30))" --skill calculator-skill
 ```

 ## Built-in Tools